Looking For A Chiropractor In Des Moines?

 "I could work again."
 "I threw my stick away."
 "My son played soccer again."

-As you age, you are more likely to feel shoulder pain due to various conditions.
-It can be mild or severe, and it can happen suddenly or gradually.
+As you get older, your chances of experiencing shoulder pain are higher due to common conditions.
+The pain can start gradually or abruptly and be severe to unbearable.
 According to Des Moines, there are many problems with the lower back.

 Mobility comes with its own price.
 Mobility can cause instability and impingement of your soft tissue or bony structures, which could lead to pain.
-Sometimes, you may feel the pain only when your shoulder moves or all day.
+The pain may only be felt when you move your shoulders or all the time.
 The pain could be temporary or may persist and need medical diagnosis and treatment.

 Poor posture or poor working habits (e.g. slouching at work) can cause shoulder problems.